pgbouncer/pgbouncer/doc/config.md

 To make sure query cancellations keep working, you should set up PgBouncer peering between the different PgBouncer processes.
 For details look at docs for the `peer_id` configuration option and the `peers` configuration section.
+There's also an example that uses peering and so_reuseport in the example section of these docs.

 Default: 0